tsunamishadow/bonusheroes/dotatierlist.md

 This is a seperate list of heroes heavily favored by professional tier players in pub games.
 Most favored near the top.

 Necrophos
-Earthshaker
+Axe
+Terrorblade
 Grimstroke
-Phoenix
-Ogre Magi
-Storm Spirit
-Axe
-Zeus
-Dark Seer
-Night Stalker
+Mirana
+Winter Wyvern
+Silencer
+Ursa
+Beastmaster
+Lycan
 Enigma
+Warlock
+Centaur Warrunner
+Gyrocopter
 Meepo
-Centaur Warrunner
-Lycan
-Anti-Mage
-Elder Titan
+Omniknight
+Io

 ## Powerful
 Wins a considerable amount of games and can be easily Hero Spammed for MMR or wins.
 Very difficult to win against.